TensorsInRain/TensorsInRain.github.io/Blog/Posts/Sandbox/HowToSolveProblems.md

 #### 2. Draw a picture

 If a picture is not provided with the problem, draw one.
 Even a rough sketch is better than no picture at all.
 When drawing the pictures think about all forces that could be acting on the object and draw those in as well.
+Also add in arrows representing other vectors you know (displacement, velocity, etc.).

 #### 3. List any assumptions that you have to make to simplify the problem.